 Please note:

+Do not invest unless you are prepared to lose all the money you invest.
+This is a high-risk investment, and you should not expect to be protected if something goes wrong.
+Take two minutes to learn more.
 Cryptoassets are not regulated by the FCA and are not subject to protection under the FSCS or within the scope of jurisdiction of the Financial Ombudsman Service.
-Investing in cryptocurrency comes with risk, and cryptocurrency may gain in value or lose some or all value.
 Capital gains tax may apply to profits from cryptocurrency sales.

 go to site